MARC Train: Operations

-All MARC trains operate in push-pull mode.
+All MARC trains operate in push–pull mode.
 The cab car is typically on the end of the train closest to Washington; on trains with diesel locomotives, this arrangement keeps exhaust further away from Union Station's terminal.
-Train lengths can vary from the typical three to five cars to 10 cars on Penn Line rush hour trains.
+Train lengths vary from the 3–5 cars to 10 cars on Penn Line rush hour trains.
 Shorter trains typically consist of all single level or all bilevel passenger cars while longer trains may have a combination.